Skip to Main Content

 1. Open the eBook in the eBook Full Text viewer.

-2. Go to the first page of the section of pages you would like to print and click the Print Pages in the tools menu above.
+2. Go to the first page of the section of pages you would like to print and click the Print icon in the toolbar at the top of the screen (see screenshot below).

-• Current Page: Save only the page you are viewing.
+• Current Page: print only the current page you are viewing.

-4. Click Print PDF to open your browser's Print dialog box.
+4. Click Print to open your browser's Print dialog box.

-5. Configure your print settings and click OK to print your pages.
+5. Configure your print settings and click Print/OK to print your pages.

 Note: If you have downloaded an EBSCO eBook and are viewing it in Adobe Digital Editions, eBook pages can be printed by going to the File menu and selecting Print.
 Any publisher-specified page printing limits are enforced by Digital Editions.